-There are three concentrations for Bachelor of Arts in Communication and students are required to select one of the concentrations.
-For the selected concentration, students are required to complete successfully 12 courses (36 Credit Hours) of which eight courses (24 Cr.
+There are three majors for Bachelor of Arts in Communication and students are required to select one of the majors.
+For the selected major, students are required to complete successfully 12 courses (36 Credit Hours) of which eight courses (24 Cr.
 Hrs.) are compulsory and four courses (12 Cr.
 Hrs.) are Electives.